bonseyes/caffe-jacinto/README.md

 - Single shot detection (SDD) (https://github.com/weiliu89/caffe/tree/ssd)
 - Sphereface (https://github.com/wy1iu/sphereface)
 - Squeeze and excitation networks (https://github.com/hujie-frank/SENet)

+Modifications relative to [BVLC/Caffe]:

+- Pooling layer have been modified from ceil to floor to be compatible to pytorch

 ### Installation
 * After cloning the source code, switch to the branch caffe-0.16, if it is not checked out already.